Adroiti/docs-for-code-review-tools/checkstyle-VariableDeclarationUsageDistance.md

 ## Description

-Checks the distance between declaration of variable and its first usage.
+This rule enforces recommentation by Google Java Style Guide - local variables should not be habitually declared at the start of their containing block or block-like construct.
+Instead, local variables should be declared close to the point they are first used (within reason), to minimize their scope.

+Local variable declarations typically have initializers, or are initialized immediately after declaration.
 Consider making variable final if you still need to store its value in advance (before method calls that might have side effects on the original value).

 ## Examples